turingschool/front-end-curriculum/lessons/module-4/sorting-algorithms.md

 ### Extra practice

-Implement a radix sort, one of the most efficent algorithms.
+Implement a radix sort, one of the most efficient algorithms.

 ![radix][radix]